J League 30th Anniversary Match

 Now, I feel happy to be able to support the Reds at Saitama Stadium.
 Next time.
 I want to see the Reds win at Saitama Stadium.

-At the time, I was working alone in Sendai, and just before the start of the match, I returned to the apartment where I was posted and turned on the TV for Vegalta Sendai match.
-The terrestrial match was only against Sendai, not Urawa Reds.
+At the time, I was working alone in Sendai, and when I returned to my apartment from a business trip just before Trial started, I turned on the TV and saw the Vegalta Sendai Trial.
+The only match being broadcast on terrestrial TV was the Sendai match, not Urawa Reds Trial.

-It was a time when many representative players and popular players were enrolled and the number of spectators was the largest.
-Ponte and Washington were amazing, but Torio, Hasebe, Keita and everyone else were amazing.
-Alex, who was convinced of victory, started beating the drums on the bench before the end of the match, adding to the festive mood of victory.
-I still treasure the Hanabishi suit I bought to commemorate my victory.
-I want to win again and fill Saitama Stadium.
+It was an era when many national team players and popular players were on the roster and the attendance was the highest.
+Ponte and Washington were great, but everyone was great, including Tulio, Hasebe, and Keita.
+Alex, confident of victory, started beating the drums on the bench before the end of Trial, which added to the festive mood of the victory.
+I still treasure the Hanabishi suit I bought to commemorate the victory.
+I hope to win again and fill Saitama Stadium.

-The memorable day Urawa Reds won their first J-League title!
-At that time, I was a boy in the third year of junior high school.
-The popularity of Urawa Reds was at its peak, and even in a stadium that boasts a capacity as large as Saitama Stadium, if you want to see a decent number of seats, you will have to scramble for tickets.
+The day that Urawa Reds won their first J.League title!
+I was a third-year junior high school student at the time.
+The popularity of Urawa Reds was at its peak, and even in a stadium with a capacity as large as Saitama Stadium, tickets were a scramble to get a decent seat.

-I couldn't get a ticket for this game that the championship was at stake, but I really wanted to see the game, so I decided to look for someone who would give it to my supporter friends.
-I pulled out a photo from the large picture frame panel that had a group photo of the soccer club, put a piece of paper with a sentence like "Please give me two tickets", and shouted loudly to the supporters around Urawa Misono and Saitama Stadium.
-"I'm looking for two tickets!
-Anyone have any leftovers?"
+Although I wasn't able to get tickets to this Trial that determined the championship, I really wanted to watch Trial, so I approached some supporter friends to find someone who would give up their tickets.
+I pulled out a picture from a large framed panel that had held a group photo from my soccer club days, put a piece of paper with a message like "Please give me two tickets" inside, and started calling out to supporters around Urawa Misono and Saitama Stadium, saying "I'm looking for two tickets!
+Does anyone have any spare tickets?"

-Speaking of Gamba match, this match!
-The Reds, who I've been supporting since I was a kid and have been relegated to J2, finally won the J1 championship, and it's one of the games I'll never forget until the end of my life!
+Speaking of Gamba games, this is Trial!
+I've been supporting the Reds since I was a child, and they were even relegated to J2, but they finally won the J1 championship, and it's one of Trial I'll never forget until the end of my life!

-Even if we lost in a direct confrontation with the 2nd place team, we were in an overwhelming advantage of winning the championship if we were within 2 points difference, but I remember that it was a Reds-like match that kept us on our toes until the very end.
-At the same time, I was feeling nervous and worried that we might be caught up in a tie!
-Hoping for the day when we can play against Gamba Osaka for the league title!
+Even if we lost the direct confrontation with the second place team, we were in an overwhelmingly favorable position to win the championship if we were within two points, but I remember that Trial unfolded in a tense manner typical of the Reds until the very end.
+In the last few minutes, I felt both the excitement of winning our first championship and the fear that we might be tied!
+I hope that one day we will be able to play Trial against Gamba Osaka for the league championship!

 HISTORY